cgkineo/adapt-hint/README.md

 The intended use is a 'hint' for question components, providing additional content to aid answering a question.
 Or, to provide 'more info' for presentation components.
 Whether to declutter text heavy content, or, group content of a particular type/theme.

-The hint button is displayed between the component display text (header) and the interaction (widget).
-For components without display text, the button is displayed after the interaction (widget).
+For components with a header (i.e. the display title, body and instruction fields) the button is displayed after the header.
+For components without a header the button is displayed after the widget.

 ## Installation